 Even though it's not MPG-related, our innovative Fuelcaster tool can help you predict whether gas prices at your most frequented stations are likely to rise or fall the following day.

 If you see "buy," prices are expected to rise, while "wait" means prices are expected to fall.
 You can even share your forecast to let friends and family know, and get directions to your station of choice via your favorite mapping app.

 Just enter your ZIP Code to get started.

 current U.S. fuel use: how much are we spending on gas?

 beyond the gas tank

 Of course, saving money on gas is only one way to cut driving costs.
 An Esurance policy is another.
-We have tons of car insurance discounts, plus our CoverageMyWay™ helps prioritize your coverage options so you only pay for what's right for you, not someone sorta like you.
+We have tons of car insurance discounts, plus our CoverageMyWay™ helps prioritize your coverage options, empowering you to make smart choices with your protection.

 Grab a car insurance quote today to see how your coverage (like your mpg with these fuel-efficient tips) can get a well-deserved boost.